 10. SEOQuake

 SEOQuake is a productivity tool for active link prospectors.
-If you are manually looking for high-trafficked guest blogs, for example, and wanted to scale checking their cost/SEPrice, you can use SEOQuake to see those quality metrics (i.e. SEPrice) straight from the search results.
-This saves time as you don’t need to copy and paste each prospect blog into the SEMRush tool to check the quality of the domain.
+For example, if you are manually looking for high-trafficked guest blogs and want to scale checking their cost/SEPrice, you can use SEOQuake to see those quality metrics (i.e. SEPrice) straight from the search results.
+This saves time as you don’t need to copy and paste each prospect’s blog into the SEMRush tool to check the quality of the domain.

 Website: SEOQuake